Welcome

 New | Nouveau – May 6-7, 2026

 The Annual Pierre du Bois Conference ‘Love, Hate, and the Fate of International Organizations: The Psychological Life of Global Governance (1900–Present)’ is organised by the Graduate Institute in partnership with the Pierre du Bois Foundation and will take place at Maison de la Paix in Geneva, from May 6-7, 2026.
 Professor Amalia Ribi Forclaz and Professor Carolyn Biltoft organize the conference.
+The keynote speaker will be Joanna Bourke, presenting Making and Unmaking of Life: The Politics and Psychology of Fear from the 1970s to the Present.

 Learn more Read the programme